RoaLogic/apb4_mux/README.md

 ## Dependencies
 Requires the Roa Logic [AHB3Lite Package]().
 This is are included as a submodule.
-After cloning the RV12 git repository, perform a 'git submodule init' to download the submodule.
+After cloning the repository, perform a 'git submodule init' to download the submodule.